strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

 </code-group>

-To switch to a managed database change the `config/env/production/database` file to be able to parse the `DATABASE_URL` like the following example.
+To switch to a managed database modify the `config/env/production/database` file to be able to parse the `DATABASE_URL` like the following example.

 <code-group>